xpack/web-doxygen/website/docs/api/classes/translatorswedish.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>VHDL design unit list description Orginal: Here is a list of all design unit members with links to the Entities they belong to:</p>
+VHDL design unit list description Orginal: Here is a list of all design unit members with links to the Entities they belong to:

-<p>Definition at line 2119 of file <a href="/web-doxygen/docs/api/files/src/translator-sv-h">translator_sv.h</a>.</p>
+Definition at line 2119 of file <a href="/web-doxygen/docs/api/files/src/translator-sv-h">translator_sv.h</a>.

 <div class="doxyProgramListing">